Good to know

 The iconic silhouette of the Nike Air Presto Ultra Flyknit with its unique molded cage helps keep the feet in place with its round-laced lacing system that has never failed to work well since the first release.
 The sock-like Flyknit material also wraps around the feet perfectly aiding the high collar in keeping the feet snug and ready for various movements.
-The Nike Air Presto Ultra Flyknit comes in men and women’s sizes in medium D or B width.
-Size ranges from US size 8 to 13 for men and size 6 to 12 for women.
+The Nike Air Presto Ultra Flyknit comes in men's and women’s sizes.

 Style-wise, the Nike Air Presto Ultra Flyknit came out with a more minimalistic style and theme.
 With simple colorways displaying a monochromatic color scheme, the Nike Air Presto Ultra Flyknit has shown that the original silhouette is still promising more than 15 years since it was released.
 The monochromatic color palette also gives the shoe an edge over other remakes of other iconic sneakers as it is versatile in matching clothing and outfits of its wearers.